Enrique Bernoldi: IndyCar Series

-For 2008 Bernoldi, signed a contract with Rocketsports for the 2008 Champ Car World Series.
+For 2008, Bernoldi signed a contract with Rocketsports for the 2008 Champ Car World Series.
 However, following the reunification of Champ Car and the Indy Racing League, Rocketsports withdrew, opting not to compete in the new, combined, series.
 It was later announced that Bernoldi would drive for Conquest Racing in the newly combined series' 2008 season.
 His best result was fourth, in the final Champ Car-sanctioned race at Long Beach.
 His best result in the reunified IndyCar Series was fifteenth at the 2008 Indianapolis 500.
 A collision with teammate Jamie Camara at Watkins Glen lead him to publicly criticize the team, and speculation that he might leave them.
 A thumb injury ruled him out of the final two races of the season, his seat being filled by Alex Tagliani.

 2009–present

 For 2009, Bernoldi was the full-time driver of Flamengo in the Superleague open wheel series and also he ran a partial schedule in Stock Car Brasil.
 He also competed in the FIA GT Championship for Sangari Team Brazil, taking his first win at Paul Ricard.

-In 2010, he raced in the new FIA GT1 World Championship for Vitaphone Racing, scoring the pole position and winning his home race at Interlagos.
+In 2010, Bernoldi raced in the new FIA GT1 World Championship for Vitaphone Racing, scoring the pole position and winning his home race at Interlagos.

-For 2011, he continued to race in the series, campaigning a Nissan GT-R for the Sumo Power GT team.
+In 2011, Bernoldi continued to race in the series, campaigning a Nissan GT-R for the Sumo Power GT team.
 He also entered four races of the GT Brasil, driving for Ford GT Racing Team BMG.

-In 2012, he drove for Vita4One Team Italy in the Italian GT Championship, followed by appearances for AF Waltrip in the FIA World Endurance Championship, before making his debut in the International GT Open, driving once more for AF Corse in a Ferrari 458 GT2.
+In 2012, Bernoldi drove for Vita4One Team Italy in the Italian GT Championship, followed by appearances for AF Waltrip in the FIA World Endurance Championship, before making his debut in the International GT Open, driving once more for AF Corse in a Ferrari 458 GT2.
 He also made his debut in the SPEED EuroSeries, driving for Team JD in a Tatuus CN, whilst entering the 500 Milhas de Kart do Beto Carreiro at the end of the year.
 In 2013, he entered the International Challenge of the Stars, run by Felipe Massa.
+Bernoldi retired from motor sport in 2015.